carbon-language/carbon-lang/libc/docs/header_generation.rst

 -----------------------------

 Header configuration language consists of few special *commands*.
-The header generation mechanism takes a an input file, which has an extension of ``.h.def``, and produces a header file with ``.h`` extension.
+The header generation mechanism takes an input file, which has an extension of ``.h.def``, and produces a header file with ``.h`` extension.
 The header configuration language commands are listed in the input ``.h.def`` file.
 While reading a ``.h.def`` file, the header generation tool does two things: